 Level 3 – Training to Train (*ages ~12-15)

-REGISTER HERE: Youth Flatwater Registration (see Registration Steps below).
+*REGISTER HERE*: Youth Flatwater Fall/Winter Season Registration (see Registration Steps below).

-See above program links for further details on schedule and regatta dates.
+See above program links for details on schedule and regatta dates.
 Fall/Winter program starts week of Oct 2nd.

 - Family 10% Discount (for siblings only) – Use discount coupon code FAMILYPADDLE if registering multiple participants from the same family to receive a 10% discount.